 - Does not provide overnight accommodations.

 - Is not engaged in activities prohibited by California Code of Regulations §8070 (u) (4) (A).

 Any federal or state-chartered bank, savings association, certified Community Development Financial Institutions (CDFI), or credit union is eligible to participate in CalCAP.
 A financial institution must certify that it is in good standing with its regulatory body (Federal Reserve, Federal Deposit Insurance Corporation, Comptroller of Currency, Thrift Supervision, National Credit Union Administration, or state banking authority).
-Lending institutions who have executed participation agreement with the Small Business Administration, microbusiness lenders and others regulated by the Department of Business Oversight may also be eligible.
+Lending institutions who have executed participation agreement with the Small Business Administration, microbusiness lenders and others may also be eligible.

 The maximum enrolled loan amount is $50,000 and can be insured for up to five years (though the actual term of the loan can be longer).
 Participating financial institutions set all of the terms and conditions of the loans.
 Loans can be short or long-term, have fixed or variable rates, be secured or unsecured, and bear any type of amortization schedule.